History Files

 481 BC

 A revolt against the Achaemenid Persian king, Xerxes, is put down.
-All activities in the Sippar temple seem to cease after this date.
+Sippar is enjoying its last period of substantial activity, with records being kept here around the middle of the first millennium BC, but this event seems to end it.
+All activities in the Sippar temple appear to cease after this date and the city limps on in a reduced form.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.